Staphylococcus aureus: Other immunoevasive strategies

+Staphylococcus aureus has developed an adaptive mechanism to tolerate hypothiocyanous acid (HOSCN), a potent oxidant produced by the human immune system.
+Compared to other methicillin-resistant S. aureus (MRSA) strains and bacterial pathogens such as Pseudomonas aeruginosa, Escherichia coli, and Streptococcus pneumoniae, S. aureus exhibits greater resistance to HOSCN.

+This resistance is linked to the merA gene, which encodes a flavoprotein disulfide reductase (FDR) enzyme.
+S. aureus MerA shares similarities with HOSCN reductases from other bacteria, including S. pneumoniae (50% sequence identity, 66% positives) and RclA in E. coli (50% sequence identity, 65% positives).
+These enzymes play a crucial role in oxidative stress defense by using NADPH as a cofactor to reduce disulfide bonds, thereby mitigating the oxidative damage caused by HOSCN.
+This mechanism enhances S. aureus survival within the host by counteracting the immune system's oxidative attack.

+Functional characterization of MerA has revealed that the amino acid residue Cys43 (C43) is essential for its enzymatic activity against HOSCN.
+Additionally, the expression of merA in S. aureus is regulated by the hypR gene, a transcriptional suppressor that modulates the bacterial response to oxidative stress.

 Classical diagnosis

 Depending upon the type of infection present, an appropriate specimen is obtained accordingly and sent to the laboratory for definitive identification by using biochemical or enzyme-based tests.
 A Gram stain is first performed to guide the way, which should show typical Gram-positive bacteria, cocci, in clusters.
 Second, the isolate is cultured on mannitol salt agar, which is a selective medium with 7.5% NaCl that allows S. aureus to grow, producing yellow-colored colonies as a result of mannitol fermentation and subsequent drop in the medium's pH.

 Furthermore, for differentiation on the species level, catalase (positive for all Staphylococcus species), coagulase (fibrin clot formation, positive for S. aureus), DNAse (zone of clearance on DNase agar), lipase (a yellow color and rancid odor smell), and phosphatase (a pink color) tests are all done.
 For staphylococcal food poisoning, phage typing can be performed to determine whether the staphylococci recovered from the food were the source of infection.